replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/01-working-with-preflight-checks/assignment.md

 You define your checks in a YAML file that follows the same format as a Kubernetes object.
-The simplest preflight object looks like this, and it is in the file `empty-preflights.yaml`:
+The simplest preflight object looks like this, and it's in the file `empty-preflights.yaml`:

 ```
 apiVersion: troubleshoot.sh/v1beta2